jiasong18/Ant-Media-Server-Wiki/Home.md

 * H.264,H.265 and VP8
 * WebRTC Data Channels

+#### _This doc includes information both for Community and Enterprise Editions.
+If somethings are not working according to this doc, you may be using Community Edition and you try to use a feature of Enterprise.
+Check the Community vs. Enterprise below_

 ## Community Edition & Enterprise Edition
 Ant Media Server has two versions.
 One of them is the Community Edition(Free) and the other one is Enterprise Edition.
 Community Edition is available to [download on Github.](https://github.com/ant-media/Ant-Media-Server)
 Enterprise Edition can be purchased [on antmedia.io](https://antmedia.io)